melanieanderson1995/bank_tech_test/README.md

 I want to be able to print a statement with the date, amount, and bank account balance

 As a user,
-so that I can understand my statement, I want the statement to have a header so I know which section is which
+so that I can understand my statement,
+I want the statement to have a header so I know which section is which

+As a user,
+So I can see my most recent transaction easily,
+I want the statement to show the most recent transaction first